belenjn/horror-watcher-app/README.md

 # horror-watcher-app

-Page dedicated only to horror movies.
+App dedicated only to horror movies.
 It has a login page, registration, movie browser and personal section to view the movies you have saved in favorites or pending to see.

 ## How to start app: